-Plant the sand buchu with: Coleonema album, Elegia tectorum, Delosperma littorale, Helichrysum dasyanthemum, Lampranthus aureus, L. amabilis, L. amoenus, Jordaaniela dubia, Protea obtusifolia, P. compacta, Leucospermum patersonii, Salvia african-lutea, Perlargonium betulinum, Lobelia valida, Chrysocoma coma-aurea, Crassula dejecta, Geranium incanum and Cotyledon orbiculata.
+Plant the sand buchu with other fynbos plants such as: Coleonema album, Elegia tectorum, Delosperma littorale, Helichrysum dasyanthemum, Lampranthus aureus, L. amabilis, L. amoenus, Jordaaniela dubia, Protea obtusifolia, P. compacta, Leucospermum patersonii, Salvia african-lutea, Perlargonium betulinum, Lobelia valida, Chrysocoma coma-aurea, Crassula dejecta, Geranium incanum and Cotyledon orbiculata.

-Planting at intervals of 20-30cm should provide enough space to encourage growth.
+Planting at intervals of 200–300 mm should provide enough space to encourage growth.
 This relative dense planting is something preferred by buchus as it helps to retain soil moisture.
 Provide a good thorough watering during winter.
-In summer watering should just be moderate, however do not allow plants to dry out completely.
-Regular mulching also aid in keeping the roots and soil cool during summer.
+In summer watering should just be moderate, however, do not allow plants to dry out completely.
+Regular mulching also aids in keeping the roots and soil cool during summer.